Abovyan: History

 During excavations in the 1860s led by historian Mesrop Smbatiants, the remains of a 2nd-millennium BC Cyclopean fortress, an ancient cemetery and old shelters with several objects from the three stages of the Bronze Age were found near Abovyan.

 Smbatiants also found an 8th-century BC Urartian cuneiform inscription left by King Argishti I, referring to the conquest of the "land of Darani" (the pre-Urartian name of the modern-day Abovyan area).

 The excavations led by Smbatiants revealed that the area of modern-day Abovyan was inhabited starting from the end of the 4th century BC.

 During the ancient Kingdom of Armenia, the western area of modern-day Abovyan was part of the Kotayk canton of Ayrarat province, while the eastern area was part of the Mazaz canton of the same province.

 Between the 5th and 7th centuries AD, the region was granted to the Amatuni Armenian noble dynasty.

 After the Seljuk invasion of Armenia, the area became known as Elar.
 According to the 13th-century Armenian historian Stepanos Orbelian, Elar became part of the Kingdom of Georgia.
 Later, the region of Elar was granted to prince Liparit Orbeli of the Orbelian Dynasty by prince Ivane Mkhargrdzeli.

 By the beginning of the 16th century, Eastern Armenia fell under the Persian rule, and Elar became part of the Erivan Beylerbeylik and later of the Erivan Khanate.
 After the Russian conquest of Armenia in 1828, Elar became part of the Armenian Oblast and subsequently of the Erivan Governorate formed in 1850.
 At the time of the Russian conquest in 1828, Elar had a purely Armenian population consisting of 158 people, of whom 88 were of local origin and 70 were from Western Armenia, or Iran.

 The small village of Elar (currently part of Abovyan) remained the largest settlement in the area until 1961, when it was renamed Abovyan in honour of the Armenian writer Khachatur Abovian.
 2 years later in 1963, the town of Abovyan was founded by the Soviet government, including the village of Elar and the surrounding areas.

 The modern town was built in 1962–1963 on a plateau located between Hrazdan and Azat rivers.
 It rapidly developed as an industrial centre within the Armenian SSR.
 The town was planned to include 8 residential neighbourhoods (locally known as micro-districts), and an industrial district.

 Geography and climate

 Abovyan is built on the Kotayk plateau between the rivers of Hrazdan, Azat and Getar at a height of 1,450 m above sea level.
 It is surrounded by Gutanasar volcano of the Gegham mountains from the north, Mount Hatis from the east, the heights of Nork from the south, Hrazdan gorge from the west and Mount Ara from the northwest.
-The climate is Humid continental (Köppen: Dfa) and dry with relatively hot summers and cold winters.
+The climate is Humid continental (Köppen: Dfb) and dry with relatively hot summers and cold winters.